Tw1ddle/samcodes-admob/README.md

 ### Notes ###

+Note that you should add ```#if (android || ios)``` conditionals around your imports and calls to this library, especially for cross platform projects, as there is no stub implementation for other platforms included.

-For running on iOS, you first need to drag your ```libAdMobAds.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
+For running on iOS, you may need to drag your ```libAdMobAds.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.

-If you need to rebuild the iOS libs for any reason navigate to ```/project``` and run:
+If you need to rebuild the iOS libs navigate to the ```/project``` folder and run:

 ```bash
 haxelib run hxcpp Build.xml -Diphoneos